cricboy007/Springboard-Data-Science-Career-Track/README.md

    2. Answer few question using exploratory data analysis

 #### 2. First Capstone Project:
-   Two Sigma Connect: Rental Listing Inquiries -
+   Two Sigma Connect: Rental Listing Inquiries - <br />
-   Goal is to identify How much interest will a new rental listing on RentHop receive?
+   Goal is to identify How much interest will a new rental listing on RentHop receive? <br />
+   Tasks:
    1. Collect the raw data
    2. Process the data for analysis
    3. Explore the data